 Can wine kill your dog?

 Although death may not occur instantly, the side effects associated with alcohol toxicity could lead to your dog’s eventual demise.
-And how soon death comes depends on the amount of wine your pooch has helped himself to.
+And how soon death comes depends on how much wine your pooch has helped himself to.
 According to the American Kennel Club (AKC), the official lethal oral dose for alcohol in dogs is between 5.5 and 7.9 grams of 100% alcohol.